 The claim that Utah is running out of water is a myth.
 Here’s why.

-By simply being smarter about how we water our lawns, it is widely estimated that we could reduce our outdoor water use by at least 25% without removing a single blade of grass—or diverting more water from our precious rivers and lakes.
+By simply being smarter about how we water our lawns, it is widely estimated we could reduce outdoor water use by at least 25% without removing a single blade of grass—or diverting more water from our precious rivers and lakes.

 Far from running out, Utah’s municipal water supply is actually growing.

 Not only is Utah NOT running out of municipal water, the state’s municipal water supply is increasing.
 As Utah continues to pave its irrigated farmland (at the rate of 30 acres per day according to the American Farmland Trust), the water no longer being used to water crops can be transferred to new uses.